Lei-Tin/ToDoList/README.md

-# ToDoList
+# ToDo List
-A HTML and CSS Project for a To-Do List
+An HTML and CSS Project for a To-Do List

+This ToDo List will be hosted using GitHub Pages